 Expansion– Heat causes almost everything to expand, even concrete.
 When your concrete sidewalk expands, it is pushed up against anything that might be in its way, like a brick wall, for example.
 Since concrete is not pliable and cannot flex, the force caused by expansion can cause it to crack.

 Settlement- There are several instances that can cause the ground underneath your cement patio or driveway to settle.
 If the utility company has to dig a trench near a concrete slab, it could cause settlement that increases the chances of cracks.
-If you have a tree removed that was close to a concrete surface, bear in mind the hole should be filled and compacted to prevent settling.
+Should you have a tree removed that was close to a concrete surface, bear in mind the hole should be filled and compacted to prevent settling.

 Cracks in your concrete driveway or other concrete surfaces might not look good, but often they aren’t cause for concern.
 However, there are cracks that should be dealt with as they can become a problem in the future.
 Here are a few types of cracks and how you should deal with them.